Rail roko: Farmers sit on tracks in Punjab, Hry, stopping trains at stations | Business

 Security was beefed up in both Haryana and Punjab with the government railway police and state police personnel having been deployed at many places in the two states, officials said.

-Ferozepur's Divisional Railway Manager Rajesh Aggarwal said farmers are staging 'dharnas' at around 50 places.

-He, however, added that neither any train was canceled nor diverted because of farmers' agitation.
+Ferozepur's Divisional Railway Manager Rajesh Aggarwal said farmers staged 'dharnas' at around 50 places, but neither any train was cancelled nor diverted because of the protest.

-The halted trains included Malwa Express at Phagwara railway station, Super Express train at Jalandhar Cantt (in down direction), Malwa Express (up direction) at Pathankot Cantt station and Paschim Express at Ludhiana railway station.
-Trains which were to run between 12 noon and 4 pm, were also halted at their respective stations, he further said, adding such trains included Dhanbad Express stopped at Ferozepur Cantt and Shahid Express at Amritsar.
+Trains which were to run between 12 noon and 4 pm, were halted at their respective stations, he further said, adding such trains included Dhanbad Express stopped at Ferozepur Cantt and Shahid Express at Amritsar.

-Railway officials said train services would be resumed with necessary security protocols as and when farmers' dharna' is lifted.
+Railway officials said train services resumed later with necessary security protocols when farmers' dharna' was lifted.

-The officials said the movement of trains to their destinations would be delayed because of the farmers' rail blockade.

 In Haryana, besides railway police personnel, the Haryana Police had deployed its staff in large numbers near protest sites and at various railway stations.

-Divisional Railway Manager, Ambala Division, G M Singh said no train had been canceled due to the rail roko' agitation.
+Divisional Railway Manager, Ambala Division, G M Singh said no train had been cancelled due to the rail roko' agitation.

 The Ambala DRM, however, said mail and goods trains were stopped at Saharanpur (UP), Ambala (Haryana) and Sirhind (Punjab).